abhijitWebDev/netflix-gpt-main/README.md

 - Built a gpt search page
 - Built a gpt search bar
 - Bonus built a multilingual feature
+- Integrate gpt apis(Pending)
+- get open ai key(Pending)
+- We have done the search using gpt api and showed in the component of GPT movie suggesstions.
+- we have contionally called the APi to minimize the network calls coparing it with the redux state.

 # Features which we are going to build